Channel Coding

 Checks the CRC bits at the end of the bitstream

-if the CRC is correct (matched) andFalse
+bitsand returns True if the CRC is correct (matched) and False if it is not.- Parameters:

-bits (numpy array) – A 1D or 2D numpy array of bits.
-If it is a 1D numpy array, the CRC bits are checked for the given bitstream and a boolean value is returned.
+bits (NumPy array) – A 1D or 2D NumPy array of bits.
+If it is a 1D NumPy array, the CRC bits are checked for the given bitstream and a boolean value is returned.
 If

-is returned specifying the results of CRC check for each bitstream.poly (str) – The string specifying the generator polynomial.
+bitsis anN x LNumPy array, it is assumed that we haveNbitstreams of lengthL.
+In this case the CRC bits are checked for each one ofNbitstreams and a boolean NumPy array of lengthNis returned specifying the results of CRC check for each bitstream.poly (str) – The string specifying the generator polynomial.
 See the

-method above for a list of generator polynomials.
+getCrc()method above for a list of generator polynomials.

 - Returns: